 A very dark roasted coffee, its flavor could be defined as “bittersweet”, and it is very robust and complex.
 Brown Gold coffee comes with additional benefits, if you’re interested in humanitarian efforts.
 They are investing a certain percentage of their profits toward providing better access to water for over 250,000 Ethiopian residents.

 Ultimately, if you like rather dark, traditional Brazilian coffee, then Brown Gold’s 100% is one of the best Brazilian coffee brands that should be right up your alley.
+In fact, we consider it our gourmet coffee recommendation

 #4.
 Illy Whole Bean Brazilian